LyangHiga/pathfinding-visualizer/README.md

 #### Nodes

-There are 3 types of nodes: Start (green) , Target (red) , and Wall (black).
+There are 3 types of nodes: Start (green), Target (red), and Wall (black).

 It's allowed only movements in 4 directions: N, E, S, and W.

 #### Weighted Grid

-Each node has weighted edges, all edges with the same cost, randomly chosen in [1, 200] range for "positive" and [-5,200] renge for negative option.
+Each node has weighted edges, all edges with the same cost, randomly chosen in [1, 200] range for "positive" and [-5,200] range for negative option.
 The number inside each node represents the cost of each edge.

 ### Buttons